algorandfoundation/specs/dev/TEAL.md

 In addition to the stack there are 256 positions of scratch space, also uint64-bytes union values, accessed by the `load` and `store` ops moving data from or to scratch space, respectively.

+## Execution modes

+Starting from version 2 TEAL evaluator can run programs in two modes:
+1. LogigSig (stateless)
+2. Application run (stateful)

+Differences between modes include:
+1. Max program length (consensus parameters LogicSigMaxSize, MaxAppTotalProgramLen & MaxExtraAppProgramPages)
+2. Max program cost (consensus parameters LogicSigMaxCost, MaxAppProgramCost)
+3. Opcode availability.
+For example, all stateful operations are only available in stateful mode.
+Refer to [opcodes document](TEAL_opcodes.md) for details.

-## Execution Environment
+## Execution Environment for LogicSigs

-TEAL runs in Algorand nodes as part of testing a proposed transaction to see if it is valid and authorized to be committed into a block.
+TEAL LogicSigs run in Algorand nodes as part of testing a proposed transaction to see if it is valid and authorized to be committed into a block.

 If an authorized program executes and finishes with a single non-zero uint64 value on the stack then that program has validated the transaction it is attached to.